build-on-aws/content/concepts/amazon-bedrock-golang-getting-started/index.md

   - generative-ai
 authorGithubAlias: abhirockzz
 authorName: Abhishek Gupta
-date: 2023-10-15
+date: 2023-10-19
 ---

 |ToC|
 |---|

-This article is an introductory guide for Go developers who want to get started building Generative AI applications using [Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-service.html?sc_channel=el&sc_campaign=genaiwave&sc_content=amazon-bedrock-golang-getting-started&sc_geo=mult&sc_country=mult&sc_outcome=acq) which is a fully managed service that makes base models from Amazon and third-party model providers accessible through an API.
+This article is an introductory guide for Go developers who want to get started building Generative AI applications using [Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-service.html?sc_channel=el&sc_campaign=genaiwave&sc_content=amazon-bedrock-golang-getting-started&sc_geo=mult&sc_country=mult&sc_outcome=acq), which is a fully managed service that makes base models from Amazon and third-party model providers accessible through an API.

-We will be using the [AWS Go SDK](https://aws.github.io/aws-sdk-go-v2/docs/) for Amazon Bedrock and cover the following topics as we go along:
+We will be using the [AWS Go SDK](https://aws.github.io/aws-sdk-go-v2/docs/) for Amazon Bedrock, and we'll cover the following topics as we go along:

-- Introduction to the Amazon Bedrock Go APIs and learn how to use it for tasks such as content generation.
+- Amazon Bedrock Go APIs and how to use them for tasks such as content generation
-- Understand how to build a simple chat application and handle streaming output from Amazon Bedrock Foundation Models.
+- How to build a simple chat application and handle streaming output from Amazon Bedrock Foundation Models
 - Code walkthrough of the examples

 > The code examples are available in this [GitHub repository](https://github.com/build-on-aws/amazon-bedrock-go-sdk-examples)

-## Before you begin
+## Before You Begin

 You will need to [install a recent version of Go](https://go.dev/dl/), if you don't have it already.

-Make sure you have [configured and set up Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/setting-up.html?sc_channel=el&sc_campaign=genaiwave&sc_content=amazon-bedrock-golang-getting-started&sc_geo=mult&sc_country=mult&sc_outcome=acq), including [requesting for access](https://docs.aws.amazon.com/bedrock/latest/userguide/setting-up.html#manage-model-access?sc_channel=el&sc_campaign=genaiwave&sc_content=amazon-bedrock-golang-getting-started&sc_geo=mult&sc_country=mult&sc_outcome=acq) to the Foundation Model(s).
+Make sure you have [configured and set up Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/setting-up.html?sc_channel=el&sc_campaign=genaiwave&sc_content=amazon-bedrock-golang-getting-started&sc_geo=mult&sc_country=mult&sc_outcome=acq), including [requesting access](https://docs.aws.amazon.com/bedrock/latest/userguide/setting-up.html#manage-model-access?sc_channel=el&sc_campaign=genaiwave&sc_content=amazon-bedrock-golang-getting-started&sc_geo=mult&sc_country=mult&sc_outcome=acq) to the Foundation Model(s).

 As we run the examples, we will be using the AWS Go SDK to invoke Amazon Bedrock API operations from our local machine.
 For this, you need to: